Dissipation of Assets: How To Protect Joint Money During A Divorce

 Dissipating assets refers to the reducing of marital assets through extravagant spending, gambling or excessive borrowing or fraudulent conveyance of a third party.
 In Alberta, the Courts do not look fondly on people who purposefully dissipate assets during a separation with the intent to not have to divide these joint assets.
 For example, if a couple separates and one party removes money from their joint bank account, this money will be taken into account during the division of assets.

 Debts accumulated during the marriage are also presumed to be divided equally between spouses.
 This can also apply to debts accrued without any input or involvement of the other spouse.
 Debts acquired after separation may also be considered and divided equally depending on the nature of the debt or whether it was acquired to maintain family assets.

 How Is Property Divided During A Divorce?

-Overall, the presumption of equal division of family property still applies.
-An unequal division of family property is possible in certain circumstances.
+Overall, the presumption of equal division of family property is the norm, but an unequal division of family property is possible in certain circumstances.
 Ultimately the decision to divide family property unequally is at the court’s discretion after a consideration of all circumstances.